Visiting Student Electives

 Visiting Student Eligibility

-To be eligible, domestic visiting students must meet the following criteria:
+To be eligible, visiting students must meet the following criteria:

 1. Be currently enrolled and in good standing at an accredited MD or DO degree-granting institution in the United States;

-2. Complete all clerkships required by the home school, and be in the final phase of the curriculum by the time they enroll in the elective;
+2. Have passed all core clerkships required by the home school, and in the final phase of the curriculum by the time they start the elective;

 3. Be covered by malpractice or liability insurance during the term of the elective (minimum $1 million per occurence and $3 million aggregate); and,